Pucić family

 The House of Pucić, known also as Pozza in Italian, is a noble family from the Republic of Ragusa.

 History

 The family can trace their ancestry from 1253.
-They were ethnically Serbs from Dalmatia, whose members, centuries later, were part of Serb-Catholic movement in Dubrovnik.
 The Emperor Leopold I, granted the title of Count and the predicate "de Zagorie" on 20 September 1688 to Matej Pucić, son of Lucijan Pucić and his wife, Marija Bunić.
 They are considered to have been one of the most prestigious families of the Republic of Ragusa, which intermarried with most powerful families of the Ragusan nobility.